thorchain/Resources/Whitepapers/ASGARDEX/whitepaper-en.md

 3) Those staking the underlying liquidity always earn a return on a trade.
 4) Those arbitraging across the pool earn a return on a trade.

 On-chain liquidity pools hold bonded assets at a 1:1 ratio in total value, where `value = price * amount`.
 If price shifts in the surrounding market then anyone can arbitrage the pool to correct the price imbalance by purchasing cheap assets (or selling expensive assets).
 As a result, the pool will always hold bonded assets at a price that matches external markets, else an opportunity exists for someone to gain from.
 As the assets are bonded together, liquidity is termed as “continuous”, as there will always be a sell-side for each buy order, no matter the price.

  <img align="center" src="https://github.com/thorchain/Resources/blob/master/Whitepapers/ASGARDEX/images/asgardex-1.png" width="500px" height="250px" />

 *Figure: Rune bonded to Token at 1:1*

 Here 100 Rune are bonded to 100 Tokens at a 1:1 value ratio `1 * 100 : 1 * 100`.
 If the token value in the wider market increases to 1.20 Rune, then the value of the Token pool is now 120 Rune.
 Since the assets are bonded, the 120 Tokens are collateralised by 100 Rune, which is at a 20% discount to the wider market.
 Anyone can now purchase Tokens at a discount by simply placing enough Rune in the pool to correct the pool value ratio back to 1:1.
 In this case they would place 10 Rune, receive 9 Tokens (at a 10% discount) and the pool value ratio would be back to 1:1, where `1 * 110 = 1.20 * 91`.

  <img align="center" src="https://github.com/thorchain/Resources/blob/master/Whitepapers/ASGARDEX/images/asgardex-2.png" width="500px" height="250px" />

 *Figure: Rune bonded to Token at 1:0.8 after market movement*

 >Note: pricing here is in Rune (ᚱ), assuming a constant Rune price, but the CLP functioning as described is irrelevant to the price of Rune, and may in fact be based in $ or BTC, assuming proper $:ᚱ or BTC:ᚱ price discovery is in place.
 For the rest of the paper, ᚱ will be used interchangeably with $, with the assumption that the $:ᚱ market is an efficient market.

 ### Slip

 Compared to the Bancor Protocol [1], which mints “smart tokens” in a ratio that is bonded to wider market circulating supply, THORChain CLPs do not mint, and instead enforce a price slip on traded assets proportional to the trade size and existing collateral.

 Take the CLP above with 100 Rune `RUNE` and 100 Token `TKN`.
-If a trade of 10 Rune was made `txR` the corresponding emission of token `txTKN` is defined as follows:
+If a trade of 10 Rune was made `txRUNE` the corresponding emission of token `txTKN` is defined as follows:

 `txTKN / TKN = txRUNE / RUNE`